2011B4A7584P/Udacity/Data_Engineer/Data_Wrangling_With_MongoDB/L1/L1_Learnings.md

 * **xlrd** module is compatible with both .xls and .xlsx formats

-* xlwt module is used for creating excel files if we need to
+* [xlwt](https://pypi.org/project/xlwt/) module is used for create spreadsheet files compatible with MS Excel 97/2000/XP/2003 XLS files, on any platform, with Python 2.6, 2.7, 3.3+